 Halloween has escalated from a fun custom into an all-out sugar grab, and every year, treat boxes get bigger and bigger.
 One more day of this, and then I’m guessing all the leftovers will be moved to the “snack” aisles and remarketed as “lunch food” instead of being discounted like chocolates after Christmas.

 I’m conflicted.
-The French in me is sneering and scoffing at this very North American sense of moderation and proportion while the Canadian in me find the marketing solutions offered awfully practical.
+The French in me is sneering and scoffing at this very North American sense of moderation and proportion while the Canadian in me finds the marketing solutions offered awfully practical.

 Let’s all get high on sugar and debate.